piclas-framework/piclas/doc/userguide/030_features_models.md

 The probability that an ionization event occurs is determined based on the given cross-section, which is usually given for a certain wave length/photon energy.
 It should be noted that the background gas species should be given as the sole reactant and electrons should be defined as the first and/or second product.
 Electrons will be emitted perpendicular to the light path defined by the cylinder axis according to a cosine squared distribution.

 Finally, the secondary electron emission through the impinging light pulse on a surface can also be modelled by an additional insertion region (e.g. as an extra initialization for the same species).
-Additionally to the definition of the light pulse as described above, the following parameters have to be set
+Additionally to the definition of the light pulse as described above (pulse duration, waist radius, wave length, number of pulses, and power/energy/intensity), the following parameters have to be set

     Part-Species1-Init2-SpaceIC               = photon_SEE_disc
     Part-Species1-Init2-ParticleEmissionType  = 7